orbitsdev/luckybet-admin/claimed_bets_api.md

 1. `claimed_at` - Timestamp when the bet was claimed (only included for claimed bets)
 2. `claimed_at_formatted` - Human-readable formatted version of the claim timestamp
 3. `d4_sub_selection` - For D4 game type bets, indicates the sub-selection ('s2' or 's3')
+4. `is_winner` - Boolean indicating if the bet is a winning bet (based on draw results)

 ### Updated Example Response